switcherapi/switcher-management/src/assets/documentation/libjava.md

 2. **Strategy validation - preparing input**

-  Loading information into the switcher can be done by using *prepareEntry*, in case you want to include input from a different place of your code.
+  Loading values into the switcher can be done by using *prepareEntry*, in case you want to include input from a different place of your code.
 Otherwise, it is also possible to include everything in the same call.
   ```java
   List<Entry> entries = new ArrayList<>();
   entries.add(new Entry(Entry.DATE, "2019-12-10"));